 No wonder that Gurdjieff described us as “machines among machines.”

-There is another option—To become aware.
+There is another option: To become aware.
 To live like a conscious human being.
+To wake up.

-Recently I found a particularly useful expression of this idea in Inquiring Mind, a Buddhist journal.
-It is an interview conducted by Kevin Griffin, author of One Breath at a Time: Buddhism and the Twelve Steps.
+There’s a useful expression of this idea in an interview conducted by Kevin Griffin, author of One Breath at a Time: Buddhism and the Twelve Steps.

-The essence of MBRP is meta-cognition.
-Marlatt describes this as “the ability to stand back, observe what is happening and think about what you are doing rather than being on automatic pilot.”
+The essence of MBRP is metacognition.
+Marlatt described this as “the ability to stand back, observe what is happening and think about what you are doing rather than being on automatic pilot.”

-Suppose that you’re a recovering alcoholic and you walk by a bar you used to visit.
+Suppose that a recovering alcoholic walks by a bar he used to visit.
 A thought arises: I could just step inside and see if anyone I know is there.